SongHia/Archive-Of-The-Air-GA-Tech/README.md

 # Archive-Of-The-Air-GA-Tech
 ===============================

-Code for "Calculated Submission", a haptic balloon interface for drifting, and our workshop presentation.
+Code for "Calculated Submission" prototype, a haptic balloon interface for drifting, and our workshop presentation.

 Calculated Submission is a prototype for exploring questions and inherent tensions related to the sublime and sensory aspects of our data set.
 Inspired by <a href="http://www.aerocene.com/">Thomas Saraceno's Aerocene project</a>.